Middle Korean: Script and phonology

 Yin and yang vowels could not occur in the same word, but could co-occur with the neutral vowel.

 The phonetic dimension underlying vowel harmony is disputed.

 Ki-Moon Lee suggested that LMK vowel harmony was based on vowel height.

 Some recent authors attribute it to advanced and retracted tongue root states.

-Loans from Middle Mongolian in the 13th century show several puzzling correspondences, in particular between Middle Mongolian ü and Korean u.
+Loans from Middle Mongol in the 13th century show several puzzling correspondences, in particular between Middle Mongolian ü and Korean u.

 Based on these data and transcriptions in the Jilin leishi, Ki-Moon Lee argued for a Korean Vowel Shift between the 13th and 15th centuries, consisting of chain shifts involving five of these vowels: